 - What country did sriracha sauce come from?
 I searched the interwebs for this answer.
 I wasn’t sure.
 It appears that sriracha originated in Thailand from a Thai woman.

-I use this recipe in double and triple bathes along with some Air Fryer Broccoli.
+I make this recipe for Honey Siracha Tofu in double and triple bathes along with some Air Fryer Broccoli.
 I batch up this recipe to have on hand for delicious lunches all week long!

 Yes, tofu is gluten-free.
 Tofu is made from soy.
 You need to always read ingredient labels just to double check.
 If you are purchasing a tofu that has added flavorings, you might find some hidden gluten!
 Just be a label reading watch dog and you should be fine!
 As always, shoot me a message if you need help!

 Tofu isn’t only for vegans.
 This ingredient is for everybody!
 It is an acceptable part of your diet whether you are a vegan, meat eater or vegetarian.

 I typically use an extra firm tofu for Honey Siracha Tofu and for most of my recipes.
 I often times buy it at Costco.
 The price for organic tofu to be extremely reasonable. our family personally like House Foods Tofu.

 Yes, all types of vegetarians each tofu.
 There are several different types of vegetarians.